 In the fall of 2008, The Parrot Heads of Central Florida (PHCF) decided to create a regional event where their members could invite friends, families, and other Parrot Head clubs from all over the country to join them for a weekend of music, fun, friends, fundraising, and even some bowling!
 They joined forces with the Arthritis Foundation on behalf of Kids with Arthritis to create Fruitcakes in the Alley, a 3-day signature event featuring a bowling tournament and included outstanding musical entertainment, prizes, silent auctions, raffles, great food, and more.
 The inaugural event was held in January, 2009 and was an immediate success by raising over $10,000!
 It was so much fun the Club decided to make it an annual event.
-In 2013, we raised over $24,000, to bring our five-year total to more than $110,000!
-The 5th annual event was held on January 25 – 27, 2013.
+In 2017, we raised $53,000, and our ten-year total is over $300,000!
+The final annual event was held on January 27-29, 2017.

 PHCF is a not-for-profit social organization with deep ties to the needs of the Central Florida community.
 Their main interest is giving back and, of course, having a good time doing it!
 Members include singles, couples, and families of all ages and backgrounds interested in “leaving this world a little better than we found it.”
 Since its inception in 1992, PHCF has been involved in countless hours of volunteer work and donated many thousands of dollars and goods to a variety of beneficiaries.
 Their motto, “Party with a Purpose” ensures that sure no social event is held without a deserving beneficiary, and likewise, no good deed goes without a party immediately following!

 How did we choose the Arthritis Foundation on behalf of kids with arthritis as the benefactor?